elastxy/beautiful-jekyll/_posts/2018-02-18-elastxy-taking-off.md

 Along the road, I learnt basis of Apache Spark, rudiments of Scala language for quickly develop core parts of the algorithm on a sandbox, introduced Cassandra and Kafka for adding distributed capabilities, bought a mighty esacore home server which I happily stress, learnt virtualization techniques to build a simple cluster and finally... learnt how to publish a project and write a blog on GitHub :D

-I'm also working to a side-project, a site showcasing the four applications I realized firstly with my framework, which will be revealed when it's time.

 ### Going open-source

 By the way, the road to glory is long, especially if this recipe is homemade and realized overnight after daily job and family duties in a few months, so I decided to **share with community** this humble and really perfectible piece of code, and let's see what it comes.

 Let you know in 1-2 weeks about my framework, just let me refine code and documentation to simplify the access, and do some family&friends trials.

+Ah, I'm also working to a side-project, a site showcasing the four applications I realized firstly with my framework, which will be revealed when it's time.

 Talk soon!